plone/buildout.deco/README.rst

 Running Tests
 =============

-.. warn:: TODO: need to write this section once we have tests running again.
+TODO: need to write this section once we have tests running again.

 Configurations